polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 ### Tokenization

 In this step, text strings are split into smaller units.
 We decided to implement word-level tokenization, i.e., tweet strings are split into single words.
 This was done to allow removing single tokens like stop words (see below).
+This and the previous step are initialized in code/preprocessing/preprocessing_tokenize.sge .

 **Motivation**